dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 `````

 ### 3. Train Model
 This sample trains the model using the LightGbmRankingTrainer which relies on the LightGbm Lambdarank algorithm.
-The model requires the following inputs:
+The model requires the following input columns:

-* Group Id - Data instances are contained in logical groupings and each group has an identifier known as the group id.
-In the case of the Expedia dataset, hotel search results are grouped by their corresponding query where the Group Id corresponds to the query or search id.
-The input group data type must be [key type](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.data.keydataviewtype).
+* Group Id - Column that contains the group id for each data instance.
+Data instances are contained in logical groupings and each group has an identifier known as the group id.
+In the case of the Expedia dataset, hotel search results are grouped by their corresponding query where the group id corresponds to the query or search id.
+The input group id data type must be [key type](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.data.keydataviewtype).
-* Label:  Ideal rank (e.g. degree of relevance) of each data instance where higher values indicate higher relevance.
+* Label:  Column that contains the deal rank (e.g. degree of relevance) of each data instance where higher values indicate higher relevance.
 The input label data type must be [key type](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.data.keydataviewtype) or [Single](https://docs.microsoft.com/en-us/dotnet/api/system.single).
-* Features: Values that are influential in determining the relevance\rank of a data instance.
+* Features: The columns that are influential in determining the relevance\rank of a data instance.
 The input feature data must be a fixed size vector of type [Single](https://docs.microsoft.com/en-us/dotnet/api/system.single).

-When the trainer is set, custom gains are used to apply weights to each of the rank values used in labels.
-As described earlier in the sample, the labels contain values {0, 1, 2} which directly correlate to the specified gains {0, 1, 5}.
-This helps to ensure that the model will place more emphasis on ranking hotel search results labeled with 2 (e.g. signifies the user purchased\booked the hotel) so that they are positioned higher when compared to results labeled with 0 or 1.
+When the trainer is set, **custom gains** are used to apply weights to each of the labeled rank values.
+As described earlier in the sample, the potential label rank values are {0, 1, 2} which directly correlates to the specified gains {0, 1, 5}.
+This helps to ensure that the model places more emphasis on ranking hotel search results labeled with 2 (e.g. signifies the user purchased\booked the hotel) so that they are positioned higher when compared to results labeled with 0 or 1.

 The following code is used to train the model: